 Chapter 34 defines the boundaries of the Israelite land in Canaan, and names the leaders who were to apportion it among the tribes.

 Chapter 35 defines the Levite towns to be set aside for the Levites to live in, since they would earn their “living” by serving in the tabernacle rather than owning property.
 It also defines the “cities of refuge”.
-These were six towns to which someone who accidentally caused the death of another could go for protection against vengeance from the deceased’s relative.
+These were six towns to which someone who accidentally caused the death of another could go for protection against vengeance from the deceased’s relatives.
 There were provisions for punishment for deliberate murder, but only after due process and the testimony of multiple witnesses.
 Vigilante justice was forbidden.

 The book ends with chapter 36 revisiting the daughter’s of Zelophehad from chapter 27.
 There was concern that if they married outside their tribe (Manasseh), then their property would go to their husbands’ tribe and be lost to Manasseh.
 The decision was that they would marry only within the tribe.